-The following list captures the majesty of Italy’s beaches while focusing on the flavorful cuisine, magnificent wines, and charming cocktails that travelers enjoy while lounging or exploring on the shores of the peninsula.
+The following list captures the majesty of Italy’s beaches, while focusing on the flavorful cuisine, magnificent wines, and charming cocktails travelers enjoy while lounging on or exploring the shores of the peninsula.

 1. Manarola, Liguria

-Cinque Terre’s five legendary hillside towns overlook stunning pebbled beaches and their colorful tower homes share gorgeous views of the Mediterranean Sea.
-While a few of these villages are known for their long strands of coastline and natural marinas, Manarola’s claim to fame is its combination of exquisite culinary hotspots and lofty panoramas of the turquoise waters from the top of a plateau.
 The town’s gorgeous restaurants offer stylish terraces to take in the views and menus featuring regional dishes such as freshly baked focaccia bread with rosemary and mixed plates of seafood and shellfish.
-Marvelous wines are also stocked from the hillside vineyards nearby and paired with each mouthwatering plate.
+Marvelous wines are also stocked from nearby hillside vineyards and paired with each mouthwatering plate.

 2. Porto Ercole, Tuscany